3-Day San Diego Itinerary - A Long Weekend in San Diego

 South Park features an array of restaurants, from laid-back eateries to fine dining locations.
 You can also find unique independent shops here and some of the best coffee shops in the city.
 Taking some time to explore the North and South Park areas is highly recommended when visiting San Diego!

-🏨 Places to stay close to South Park
+🏨 Accommodations in close proximity to South Park

 The Beach By Day and Bars By Night